-We are in late fifties with two young adult children.
-Our own relationship of over 40 years ( yes we got together very young) probably accounts for some of our passion for working with couples.
+We are in our late fifties with two young adult children.
+Our own relationship of over 40 years (yes, we got together very young) probably accounts for some of our passion for working with couples.

 Verity is a sixth generation pakeha.
 She has had a broad range of experience in her 35+ years as a psychologist.
 Apart from a year she took off from her degree (to stage manage the National Opera Company) and a couple of years of OE (including 6 months cycle touring) she has been a psychologist her whole adult life.
 She trained when the emphasis was more on an apprenticeship-type system.
 So she did a BA(Hons) in Psychology and then two years of closely supervised practice for her Registration.

 After time working in a therapeutic community (The Richmond Fellowship: www.richmondnz.org ) providing an alternative to conventional psychiatric treatment of mental health problems, Verity began working in the alcohol and drug field.
 She started with Presbyterian Support, becoming a senior clinician there.
 She then moved into the public sector as a manager for the Community Alcohol and Drug Service (“CADS”).

 She went on to pursue her interest in family therapy at the Kelmarna Centre and later at the Home & Family Society (job-sharing with Nic who was already working there).
 For the last 25+ years she has enjoyed working in her own private practice alongside Nic.

 Verity also has experience working in a corporate environment as a qualitative market researcher.

 As a senior and well-respected clinician Verity now provides a lot of supervision and training of other health professionals.
 Current areas of professional interest include sexuality, relationship issues in general, anxiety and life-stage adjustment issues (including “how to survive having kids”).

 Verity enjoys the company of friends, surfing and stand-up paddle boarding (SUP), waka ama (outrigger canoe racing), dancing, and art galleries.